maheshj01/navbar_router/README.md

    ***shouldPopToBaseRoute***: A boolean which decides, whether the navbar should pop to the base route (pop all except first) when the current navbar is tapped while the route is deeply nested.
 This feature similar to Instagram's navigation bar defaults to true.

+   ***isDesktop***: if true, navbar will be shown on the left, this property can be used along with `NavbarDecoration.isExtended` to make the navbar adaptable for large screen sizes.

 ### Curious how the navbar_router works?